gerner/stellarpunk/designs/story.md

 * Sell to different station (not owned by the hab)
 * Repeat this process until something happens (level up agenda?)

+Intro comms from the refinery agent (simiarly working for the hab):

+So you're the new miner fresh from the hab.
+Whatever your story, a criminal or one of those "idealistic" types, I don't want to know.
+Let's try not to get you killed before you've recouped the cost of pilot placement.

+Your job is to mine ore and ferry refined materials for this station.
+If it wasn't obvious this is what's keeping the hab habitable, so try not to frack it up.
+I'm your boss, just like the admin at the hab is my boss.
+We've both got quotas to meet, so follow orders, and let's get going.

+Can you handle some mining in this vessel they've got you in, or do you need some hand holding?
+(Y/N to enter basic manuevering and mining tutorial)

+...Tutorial goes here (manual piloting controls, docking with the station, zoom controls, navigating to the asteroid, mining the asteroid)...

+Alright, go grab a full load of RESOURCE and dock back here at STATION to drop it off.

+...MANAGER sends comms after some period of time if they don't return fast enough...

+...Player returns with the goods...

+Get that ore unloaded and we can get started on the second half of your job: transporting refined materials between stations.

+You got this one covered or should I walk you through it?
+(Y/N to enter trading tutorial)

+...Tutorial goes here (finding

 # Tidbits

 ## Comms